Where to eat in Duluth

 Casual dining on Canal Park

-Canal Park Brewing Company: This popular restaurant offers well-prepared sandwiches, friendly service and its own beer, which you can try in flights of four.
+Canal Park Brewing Company: This popular restaurant offers sandwiches and burgers, friendly service and its own beer, which you can try in flights of four.
 In summer, you'll have to wait quite a while for a table.

 Why eat there?
-It has the city's best patio that faces the lake, and a rare side patio that gets afternoon sun.
+It has the city's best patio that faces the lake, and a rare side patio that gets afternoon and early-evening sun.

 Why eat there?
-The food is delicious and inexpensive.
+The food is delicious and not too expensive.

 Grandma's Saloon & Grill: This place galvanized development on Canal Park when it opened in 1976 and sponsored the first Grandma's Marathon in 1977.